-In a new two-part documentary series for RTÉ Lyric fm entitled Mother's Blood, Sister Songs, Irish composer Linda Buckley explores how the genetics of Iceland reveals its Irish motherhood.
+The winner of a Gold award from this year's New York Festivals Radio Awards, the two-part RTÉ Lyric fm documentary series Mother's Blood, Sister Songs features Irish composer Linda Buckley exploring how the genetics of Iceland reveal its Irish motherhood.

 Listen to Mother's Blood, Sister Songs, Part One